 Lee is a life-long Mt.
 Airy resident.
 He grew up and became bar mitzvah at GJC, and he and his family have now returned as members.
 In his day job he is an attorney for the Commonwealth of Pennsylvania, Department of Transportation, where he is a trial attorney and supervises the Southeast Regional Office for the Office of Chief Counsel.

-Ariel Silverman is very excited to return this fall for her third year as the Gan (kindergarten) teacher at the Germantown Jewish Centre Religious School.
+Ariel Silverman is very excited to return this fall for her fifth year as the Gan (kindergarten) teacher at the Germantown Jewish Centre Religious School.
 Before coming to GJC, she taught first grade at another congregation for five years, and worked in the classroom as a teen aide for six years.
 When she’s not in the classroom, she is a student working towards an education degree.

 Noah Rubin-Blose is a first-year student at Reconstructionist Rabbinical College.
 He hails from Hillsborough, North Carolina, where he worked for years as a vegetarian chef and an interfaith community organizer for racial justice.
 For him, interfaith dialogue and organizing have been a way to affirm and deepen his own Jewish identity and practice — he is excited to bring this experience, along with his passion for experiential education, to the 10th grade Confirmation class.